Exploring TPRS: A Deep Dive into Teaching Proficiency through Reading and Storytelling

 Can challenge classroom management in lively groups.

-⭐ Ideal for KS3, lower prior attainers, confident storytellers, CI‑focused departments.
+⭐ Ideal for: KS3, lower prior attainers, confident storytellers, CI‑focused departments.

-⭐ Less ideal for KS4, non‑specialist‑heavy teams, tightly sequenced curricula.
+⭐ Less ideal for: KS4, non‑specialist‑heavy teams, tightly sequenced curricula.

 Define its role clearly within your curriculum.